snrnats/doc-centre/docfx_project/react/help/registering-shipments.md

 ### Sending the Request

-To register a shipment, send a <span class="text--green text--bold">POST</span> request to `https://api.sorted.com/react/shipments`.
+To register a shipment, send a `POST` request to `https://api.sorted.com/react/shipments`.
 There are lots of properties you can send when you register, but only the (carrier) `tracking_references` array is mandatory.
 REACT treats the value of the `tracking_references` array as the shipment's primary reference.

 Currently, you can only provide one tracking reference in the `tracking_references` array, although multiple references may be supported in a future enhancement to REACT.
 If you add additional references, REACT returns an error.
 You can add additional references for the shipment - including your own internal reference numbers - in the `custom_references` array.